danielBCN/crucial-dso/README.md

 ```

 To remotely share objects, Crucial maintains them in a separated in-memory
 layer.
-Shared objects are made so by annotating their declaration with
+You designate shared objects by annotating their declaration with:

 ```java
 @Shared(key="foo")